dejaime/parrot/README.md

 - Deterministic and Thread Safe Perlin Noise: Spatially coherent 2D noise that uses a static permutation table (no "TV static" artifacts or mutable state).
 The noise generator is immutable (&self) and can be shared across threads without locking.

+- Serde Support: need to save and load the current generator state?
+Easy done with serde support.

+- Bevy Support: first class implementations for the basic Bevy Engine types, including spatial vectors (e.g. Vec3), Colors and more.

 ## Installation